サポートと今すぐチャット

 All network communication is secured with HTTPS TLS1.2.

 Inter-service communication uses OAuth authentication using a Quest Azure AD service account with the rights to access the services.
-Backend services of Quadrotech Nova Reporting can be accessed by UI with the signed-in user.
+Backend services of Quest Nova Reporting can be accessed by UI with the signed-in user.

 Authentication of users